 “If this is successful it really reduces the need to have government involvement in these issues,” Lesser said in an interview.
 “These voluntary efforts allow us to be far more nimble and customer-focused than broad legislation.”

 The voluntary system follows the demise of Hollywood-backed online piracy legislation in Congress earlier this year.
-Lawmakers shelved the anti-piracy bills in the House and Senate in January after Google Inc. (GOOG) and Wikipedia led an Internet protest that eroded political support for the measures.
+Lawmakers shelved the anti-piracy bills in the House and Senate in January after Google Inc. (GOOG:US) and Wikipedia led an Internet protest that eroded political support for the measures.

 The bills, the Stop Online Piracy Act in the House and the Protect IP Act in the Senate, were backed by the Motion Picture Association of America and Recording Industry Association of America.

 The legislation would have let the Justice Department seek court orders forcing Internet service providers, search engines, payment processors and online ad networks to block or stop doing business with non-U.S. sites linked to piracy.
 They also would have let private copyright holders seek court orders to require payment services and advertising companies to cut off such websites.

 Internet companies said the legislation would promote online censorship, disrupt the Web’s architecture and harm their ability to innovate.
 Their online protest, in which Google put a black box on its home page and encouraged people to contact members of Congress, unraveled bipartisan backing for the bills.

 Under the copyright alert system, which has been in development for more than a year, the MPAA and RIAA will, working with MarkMonitor Inc., look for illegal content sharing on peer-to-peer networks and identify Internet-protocol addresses engaged in the activity, according to Lesser.
 The addresses will be turned over to the service providers, which will link the addresses to the customer accounts in question and begin sending the copyright alerts, she said.